 Don't focus on your own anxieties.
 Assume you are liked, and you will be.
 Your goal when interacting is to make the other person feel more comfortable.

-You'll know you've succeeded at all this when someone feels seen.
 It feels great to be seen.
 Some of my most impactful moments have just been friends reflecting my own words back to me.
 "Wow, that sounds hard."
-"It sounds like you're comparing yourself to others."
-Or when they note something about my being that I couldn't tell because it's the water I swim in.
+Or: "It sounds like you're comparing yourself to others."
+Or when they note something about my being that I didn’t see because it's the water I swim in.
 I still remember when I was 26 and someone told me I was enthusiastic.
 I was so surprised!

 Give that gift to others.
 Reflect their emotions and see them for who they are.
+Make the people in your life feel seen.

 III.
 Helping Others